 That's a great question — why isn't safety and quality a top priority?
 The latest American College of Healthcare Executive survey of CEOs found that the percentage who said quality and safety were a “top concern” FELL from 43% to 32%.
 Keep in mind they are allowed to give MORE than one answer.
 The survey results:

-So protocols aren’t being implemented.
+So protocols aren't being implemented.
 Lean thinkers would say you should use proven protocols and standardized practices that improve patient care.
-And CEO’s don’t list quality/safety as a top concern.
+And CEOs don't list quality/safety as a top concern.
 Lean thinkers would absolutely say that quality and safety are top concerns.
+They should be, especially in healthcare.

 All that was quoted in the Modern Healthcare piece was this: